EXCLUSIVE-EY finds China copper smelter Fangyuan has misstated accounts -sources

 The second source, who works for a lender to the Fangyuan group and was briefed on the report prepared for domestic creditors, also told Reuters the auditor had found Dongying Fangyuan and Dongying Lufang had been misstating their figures.
 The source added EY was continuing to dig into the matter and would be updating creditors.

-A Fangyuan group representative said he had no comment.
+On Thursday, the Fangyuan group said in a statement on its website that some media had reported it is suspected of financial fraud.
+The reported content "is untrue," it said.
 EY said it did not comment on client matters.

 Reuters has not viewed a copy of the report and could not independently verify its findings.